rust-lang/rust/src/doc/rustc-dev-guide/src/name-resolution.md

   modules.
 * Introducing a `let` binding ‒ this can shadow another binding with the same name.
-* Macro expansion border ‒ to cope with `macro` hygiene.
+* Macro expansion border ‒ to cope with macro hygiene.

 When searching for a name, the stack of [`ribs`] is traversed from the innermost outwards.
 This helps to find the closest meaning of the name (the one not shadowed by anything else).
-The transition to outer [`Rib`] may also affect what names are usable ‒ if there are nested functions (not `closure`s), the inner one can't access parameters and local bindings of the outer one, even though they should be visible by ordinary scoping rules.
+The transition to outer [`Rib`] may also affect what names are usable ‒ if there are nested functions (not closures), the inner one can't access parameters and local bindings of the outer one, even though they should be visible by ordinary scoping rules.
 An example: